bry/bry/README.md

 - [Steve Jobs on Agency](https://www.youtube.com/watch?v=kYfNvmF0Bqw)
 - "Life is editable, important to be rigid but flexible"
 - "Unite the clans; unite them." - William Wallace, [Braveheart](https://www.youtube.com/watch?v=g2oJhWi5SQ4)
+- "ART when really understood is the province of every human being.
+It is simply a question of doing things, anything, well.
+It is not an outside, extra thing.
+When the artist is alive in any person, whatever his kind of work may be, he becomes an inventive, searching, daring, self-expressing creature.
+He becomes interesting to other people.
+He disturbs, upsets, enlightens, and he opens ways for a better understanding.", The Art Spirit, Robert Henri, Painter, on Creativity Through the Eyes of an Art Student
 - "Focus Determination Earnesty Execution"